git4keerthip/KnowledgeBank/InterviewsCollectionsJuly.md

 - AWS Load balancer types - Application Load balancer , Network Load Balancer
 - What is AWS autoscaling - Scale in and Scale Out Instances according to network traffic.
 - What type of website can we host in AWS s3 - Static website
+- AWS with similar to docker functionality - Faraget and ECS (both of this will be registered in ECR)
-- types of AWS EC2 instances - General purpose , Memory optimized , compute optimized , Accelerated computing .
+- types of AWS EC2 instances - General purpose , Memory optimized , compute optimized ,storage optimized , Accelerated computing .
+- Max File Size in S3 - 5TB
 - Spring profiling
 - Transient , volatile , Functional Interface
 - Example of Java8 Functional Interface :- Consumer, Supplier,Predicate.